 The island customization in Animal Crossing: New Horizons through terraforming is one of the reasons it is on the list of best Nintendo Switch games.
 Plus, it is one of coolest ways you get to make your island paradise your own.
 Create rivers, ponds, and cliffs, lay down custom paths, and more!
 Of course, you can't terraform right off the bat; you have to earn it first.

-But though the feature looks cool (and is), it takes quite a bit of work to unlock.
+Though the feature looks cool (and it is), it takes quite a bit of work to unlock.
 You won't have it for at least a week or two after getting the game (unless you Time Travel), and when you unlock it, you'll only have limited options until you buy the rest with Nook Miles.
 But don't worry.
-We have everything you need to know about unlocking, and then using the terraforming option in New Horizons:
+We have everything you need to know about unlocking and then using the terraforming option in Animal Crossing: New Horizons.

 How to unlock terraforming

 Terraforming is given to you after the completion of Project K. Once K.K.
 Slider has performed his first concert, Tom Nook will visit you and give you the Island Designer app on your Nook Phone, allowing you to begin terraforming your island.

 However, at first, you won't be able to do much.
 You'll be able to lay dirt paths and replace grass.
 You won't have the ability to shape water or cliffs yet, either; you'll need to unlock those separately.

 Fortunately, unlocking water and cliffscaping is not too hard to do so.
 Both waterscaping and cliffscaping are available via permits you can purchase at the Nook Stop terminal in Resident Services.
 They cost 6,000 Nook Miles each, so they can be a bit pricey.